 Neil Aldridge is a conservationist and award-winning photographer.
-He is also a lecturer in Marine and Natural History Photography at Falmouth University, published author, professional wildlife guide.
+He is also a lecturer in Marine and Natural History Photography at Falmouth University, a published author, a professional wildlife guide and a trustee of the charities Animals Saving Animals and Poaching Prevention.

-His photography has won awards all over the world, including the overall title of European Wildlife Photographer of the Year.
+His photography has won awards all over the world, including the overall title of European Wildlife Photographer of the Year and the NPPA's Best of Photojournalism award for environmental storytelling.
+His work has featured amongst the winners of the coveted World Press and Wildlife Photographer of the Year contests, and he has twice been a winner of British Wildlife Photography Awards.
 You can see a full list of Neil's photo awards here.

 Neil focuses his efforts on creating photographs and stories that increase our understanding and awareness of conservation issues and inspire change.

-As well as his documentary photography, which has been used in documentary films and published in books and magazines around the world, Neil uses his fine art wildlife photography to raise funds for conservation causes through exhibitions, events and direct sales from this site.
+As well as his documentary photography, which has been used in documentary films and published in books and magazines, Neil uses his fine art wildlife photography to raise funds for conservation causes through exhibitions, events and direct sales from this site.

 Neil has also worked for seven leading NGOs in the wildlife and environment sector, affording him vital experience in how strong images can help campaigns and organisations succeed.